illarionov/wasm-sqlite-open-helper/README.md

 }
 ```

-Factory is ready for use and, for example, can be used with Android Room:
+Created factory can be used standalone or with Android Room:

 ```kotlin
 db = Room.databaseBuilder(mockContext, TestDatabase::class.java, "test")